 I disagree.

-But we can't get into the trap in which we uh are forced to defend a proposal simply because it didn't stop the last tragedy.
+But we can't get into the trap in which we are forced to defend a proposal simply because it didn't stop the last tragedy.

 That trap is an impossible one.

-Before that, Dom Rosso, a veteran Navy SEAL, he joins us now along with John Lop, president of the Crime Prevention Research Center, author of the forthcoming book, The War on Guns, and uh they're both here to tell us how frightening an unarmed America would be if we ever come under real attack.
+He joins us now along with John Lott, president of the Crime Prevention Research Center, author of the forthcoming book, The War on Guns.

 I keep bringing up the examples.